orhun/git-cliff/website/docs/configuration/index.md

 ## File Path

-When the `--config` option is **not** given, **git-cliff** automatically discovers the configuration file — first in the project directory, then in the global user directory.
+When the `--config` option is **not** given, **git-cliff** automatically discovers the configuration file, first in the project directory and then in the global user directory.
 If no configuration file is found, **git-cliff** will use the default configuration values.
 See [cliff.toml](https://github.com/orhun/git-cliff/blob/main/config/cliff.toml) for the default configuration values.

+Discovery starts from the directory given by `--workdir` when that option is used, and from the current directory otherwise.

-Passing `--config <path>` (or `--config <built-in template name>`) overrides this discovery and uses the given configuration directly.
+Passing `--config <path>` (or `--config <built-in template name>`) overrides this discovery.
+If the given path does not exist, **git-cliff** logs a warning and falls back to the global user configuration.

 :::tip